CTMM-TraIT/trait_workflow_runner/DevelopersInformation.md

 \# Compile the source code of the project:<br/>
 **`mvn compile`**

-\# Test the compiled source code using a suitable unit testing framework:<br/>
+\# Test the compiled source code using the JUnit unit testing framework:<br/>
 **`mvn test`**

+\# Run one of the examples:<br/>
+**`mvn exec:java -Dexec.mainClass="nl.vumc.biomedbridges.v2.examples.ConcatenateExample"`**

-\# Take the compiled code and package it in its distributable format, such as a jar file:<br/>
+\# Take the compiled code and package it in the WorkflowRunner-x.y.z.jar file (in the target directory):<br/>
 **`mvn package`**

 \# Install the package into the local repository, for use as a dependency in other projects locally:<br/>
 **`mvn install`**

-\# Perform a Checkstyle analysis, and generate a report on violations:<br/>
+\# Perform a Checkstyle analysis, and generate a report on issues (in target\checkstyle-result.xml):<br/>
 **`mvn checkstyle:checkstyle`**

-\# Check if there are any FindBugs issues in the source code:<br/>
+\# Check if there are any FindBugs issues in the source code (in target\findbugsXml.xml):<br/>
 **`mvn compile findbugs:check`**

-\# Check if there are any PMD issues in the source code:<br/>
+\# Check if there are any PMD issues in the source code (in target\pmd.xml):<br/>
 **`mvn compile pmd:check`**

-\# Check if there are any CPD issues in the source code:<br/>
+\# Check if there are any CPD issues in the source code (in target\cpd.xml):<br/>
 **`mvn compile pmd:cpd-check`**

 Checkstyle
 ----------

 We use Checkstyle to check for code style issues.
 Please check your code before committing.
 As we already mentioned in the Maven section, you can run **`mvn checkstyle:checkstyle`** to run Checkstyle on the code (you can run this command in the main project directory, which contains the pom.xml file Maven needs).
 The report is generated in the target directory and is named checkstyle-result.xml.

 It is also possible to configure a Java IDE (like Eclipse, IntelliJ or NetBeans) to integrate Checkstyle in your coding.